draggsconnor/BlipKit/index.md

 // two times the size than number of frames are requested BKFrame frames [512 * 2];

-// Generate 512 frames e.g. as they would be requested by an audio output function
+// Generate 512 frames, e.g., as they would be requested by an audio output function
 // Subsequent calls to this function generate the next requested number of frames BKContextGenerate (& ctx, frames, 512);